jbosstm/narayana/ArjunaJTS/trailmap/README.txt

 allow  a better  understanding   of the  way   to  use  the   JBossTS Programming interfaces.

-To build the sources files you should follow instructins given below:
+To build the sources files you should follow instructions given below:

+- Download the version of JacORB from the JBossTS download page.
+Place this in a directory called jacorb_2_1 in the root of your JBossTS installation, i.e., at the same level as the trailmap directory.

 - Ensure you have the Ant build system installed.
 Ant is a Java build tool, similar to make.